byronlml/retoQA/README.md

 # retoQA
-This is a project based on an automation challenge using BDD.
+This is a project based on an automation challenge using different technologies such as python and selenium, concepts such as BDD and TDD.
+It also has, as an additional feature, the generation of reports in ALLURE.

 # Intallation
 Please follow the instructions given below for the installation of the project.